aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/DjangoSupport.md

 ## Basic Configuration

-To use the AWS Advanced Python Driver with Django, configure your database settings in `settings.py` to use the custom backend in the `ENGINE` parameter, as well as any wrapper-specific properties in the `OPTIONS` parameter:
+To use the AWS ADvanced Python Wrapper with Django, configure your database settings in `settings.py` to use the custom backend in the `ENGINE` parameter, as well as any wrapper-specific properties in the `OPTIONS` parameter:

 ```python
 DATABASES = {